chromium/chromium/content/test/data/accessibility/readme.md

 `Tree tests` are designed to test accessible tree.
 It loads an HTML file, waits for it to load, then dumps the accessible tree.
 The dumped tree is compared to an expectation file.
-The tests are driven by `DumpAccessibilityTree` testing class.
+The tests are driven by `DumpAccessibilityTreeTest` testing class.

 `Node tests` are used to run a test for a single node, for example, to check a specific property.
 The test loads an HTML file, waits for it to load, then dump a single accessible node for a DOM element whose `id` or `class` attribute is `test`.
 There is no support for multiple "test" nodes and the output will be for the first match located.
-The tests are driven by `DumpAccessibilityNode` testing class.
+The tests are driven by `DumpAccessibilityNodeTest` testing class.

 `Script tests` are used to run a script and test its output against expectations.
-The tests is driven by `DumpAccessibilityScript` testing class.
+The tests is driven by `DumpAccessibilityScriptTest` testing class.

 `Event tests` tests use a similar format but the events are dumped after